doyensec/inql/README.md

 + Extension File > Set the location of `inql_burp.py` > Next
 + The output should now show the following message: `InQL Scanner Started!`

-*In future, we might consider integrating the extension within the Burp's BApp Store.*
+*In the future we might consider integrating the extension within Burp's BApp Store.*

 ### Burp Extension Usage

-Getting started with `inql` Burp extension is easy:
+Getting started with the `inql` Burp extension is easy:

 1. Load a GraphQL endpoint or a JSON schema file location inside the top input field
 2. Press the "Load" button